subsquid-quests/network-test-one-uniform-load-squid/README.md

    [base-processor] 01:25:02 INFO  sqd:processor:mapping Got 1 burn txs and 0 USDT transfers
    ```

    The squid should download enough data in 3-4 hours.

+> [!TIP]
+> Do not worry if the squid fails: any progress it made is saved.
+Simply restart it if it happens.

    When it's done, stop it with Ctrl-C, then stop and remove the query gateway containers with
    ```bash
    sqd down
    ```